AbdelrahmanMohamed54/Java-Learning-Exercises/README.md

 ### 2. Variables and Data Types
 - Exercise 2: Declare variables for different data types (int, double, String) and perform basic arithmetic operations.
 - Exercise 3: Concatenate strings and explore string manipulation.
+- Exercise 4: Explore type conversion by converting variables from one data type to another.

 ### 3. Control Flow - Conditional Statements
-- Exercise 4: Implement a program that checks if a given number is even or odd.
+- Exercise 5: Implement a program that checks if a given number is even or odd.
-- Exercise 5: Create a program that determines if a year is a leap year.
+- Exercise 6: Create a program that determines if a year is a leap year.

 ... *(Continue listing all tasks and exercises)*